-Undeterred, the next year Backland purchased a 480-ton, four-masted schooner called the C.S.
+Backland was undeterred, and the next year he purchased a 480-ton, four-masted schooner called the C.S.
 Holmes, a boat for which he would become well known as being the captain of.
-The people living on the remote Bering, Chukchi, and Beaufort Seas relied on Captain Backland and the Holmes to bring them their entire year's worth of supplies.
+Some people living on the remote Bering, Chukchi, and Beaufort Seas relied on Captain Backland and the Holmes to bring them their entire year's worth of supplies.

 Both Captain Backlands played the part of Santa Claus for the northern inhabitants, and the Holmes acted as their sleigh.
 The ship had no on-board, mechanical means of propulsion, but instead relied on sails for maneuvering through open water and two, 24-foot motor tugboats to guide it through the labyrinth of ice floe in the Arctic Ocean.
 As the escorts towed their burden, the long ropes resembled tug-lines pulling Santa's sled.